Infertility: Root Causes, Labs, and Support Strategies

 The fear of infertility is not unknown to my wife, Angel and I. Back in her twenties, Angel was diagnosed with endometriosis and was told that she would have a very hard time getting pregnant in the future.
 When we met, I recommended her a nutrition plant with key supplementation and she was able to dramatically improve her health.

 Our twin boys, Joshua and David were born on December 31st, 2015, 10 months after our marriage.
-We got pregnant a year and a half later and our beautiful daughter, Joyful Christine was born on May 14th, 2018.
-We are incredibly excited that Angel is expecting again and we are looking forward to welcoming another little girl in May 2021.
+We got pregnant a year and a half later and our beautiful daughter, Joyful Christine was born on May 14th, 2018 and our youngest, little Shine Caroline on May 12th, 2021.

 Having children has changed our lives for the better.
 We love watching them grow, interact, discover the world, and grow into their own personality while teaching them how to be good people.
 I want you to experience the same joy as we do.